Tips for Taking Kids to Disney World

 If the attraction is going to traumatize the child and make them nervous about experiencing subsequent attractions with which they otherwise wouldn’t have had an issue, what is gained by forcing them to “be brave”?
 Nothing.
 Their memories of the trip will form around those negative experiences, and there will be issues for the rest of the day or rest of the trip.
 So why force it?

-The rationale kids have for wanting to do or not wanting to do things perplexes even astronauts (who are supposed to know everything), so there’s no sense trying to rationalize or reason with them about experiencing an attraction.
+The rationale kids have for wanting to do or not wanting to do things perplexes even the smartest scientists, so there’s no sense trying to rationalize or reason with them about experiencing an attraction.
 Karin J. offers solid advice in this regard: “Do not take young children on attractions they aren’t ready for.
 I’ve heard many stories from others who did that and it can ruin the trip, because the child is miserable and then can be fearful of everything afterward.
 Test them with tamer rides first if young and see what they like and can handle.”

-Of course, you know your kids better than a guide written by some stranger who doesn’t know your kids, and there’s always the chance that your kids have initial hesitation but are typically fine once they actually engage in the experience.
+Of course, you know your kids better than a guide written by some stranger, and there’s always the chance that your kids have initial hesitation but are typically fine once they actually engage in the experience.
 If you know this to be the case with your kids, disregard the above advice, and encourage them to go on attractions about which they’re nervous.
 But if you don’t know, and find yourself just pushing them because you want to do as much as possible, rethink the strategy.

 As for what attractions are best for kids, that depends on the kid.
 We’ve seen kids like and dislike just about every attraction at Walt Disney World, and any list you see elsewhere is going to be based on what the list writer’s kids enjoy.
 Their kids aren’t your kids.

 I absolutely loved Country Bear Jamboree as a child (and still love it), but I read parents all the time who call it a snoozer that puts their kids to sleep.
-While I assume these kids are communists ;), the point stands that what different people and kids enjoy may be shocking.
+What different people and kids enjoy may be shocking.
 Erin S. illustrates this point with her daughter: “You can’t plan for everything, so be prepared to go with the flow.
 Who knew my daughter’s fave ride would be the transportation bus?”

-To get an idea of what your kids will like in advance, we recommend watching YouTube attraction ride through videos; just search for the attraction name plus “ride through” and you should find plenty of results.
+To get an idea of what your kids will like in advance, we recommend watching YouTube attraction ride through videos; just search for the attraction name plus “ride-through” and you’ll find plenty of results.
 You might even watch these with your kids so you can see their reaction to specific attractions (like we said above, they may be scared by things that surprise you and they may like things that you thought would’ve scared them).
-You should also order a Free Vacation Planning Video from Disney to watch with your kids.
-Not only will it get them excited for the trip, but it will give them an idea of what to expect (of course, it might create expectations that you’ll then have to fulfill, too…).

-Multiple beloved characters are in the Character Spot, and although the line can get long for this meet & greet, it’s still usually shorter than waiting in separate lines elsewhere.
-Chris T. has a recommendation for meet and greets with which we strongly agree: “Skip the stupid autograph books.
+Chris T. has a recommendation for meet and greets that proved polarizing: “Skip the stupid autograph books.
 If you have an outgoing child who’s not afraid to talk, get them to interact with the characters.
 They’ll have a lot more fun.”

 Plan of Attack